 Deterministic cross-device tracking

 An alternative to cookie-based tracking appeared when companies began inviting visitors to sign into their websites and applications.
 This enables them to link each user’s device to their account credentials, like their username or email address.
-For example, when you sign into YouTube on your laptop and later sign into the mobile app, deterministic cross-device tracking recognizes you as one person or user.
+For example, when you sign into YouTube on your laptop and later sign into the mobile app, cross-device tracking recognizes you as one person or user.

 Though practical and exact, deterministic tracking comes with certain limitations.
 It only works with past customers or registered users and doesn’t track new visitors without an assigned ID.